suffolklibraries/lgc/content/collections/pages/accessibility-statement.md

         text: 'Digital Accessibility Statement for suffolklibraries.co.uk' -
     type: paragraph
+    attrs:
+      textAlign: left
     content:
       -
         type: text
-        text: 'Suffolk Libraries is committed to ensuring digital accessibility for people with disabilities.
+        text: 'Suffolk Community Libraries is committed to ensuring digital accessibility for people with disabilities.
 We are continually improving the user experience for everyone, and applying the relevant accessibility standards.'
   -
     type: heading
     attrs:
+      textAlign: left
       level: 3
     content:
       -